kaungmyathtaywin/smart-brain/README.md

 - Node
 - Express

-Specfic dependencies can be seen in package.json.
+Specific dependencies can be seen in package.json.

 ### License